mayermakes/Resolve_transcoder/README.md

 Simple bash alias to convert .mp4 and .mov in usable video files for Davinci Resolve 16

 installation:
-copy .bash_aliases into home directory open terminal and run: source ~/.bash_aliases
+Download the file: bash_aliases rename it to: .bash_aliases move or copy .bash_aliases into home directory open terminal and run: source ~/.bash_aliases